FloresHernR0032/WHSTechNotes/journal.md

 |Tangler   |Shapeshifting|Extract Prisoner|
 # March 24, 2025 Monday
 In an experiment that a) was bound to happen, b) might actually make us all look smarter and c) should probably also scare the daylights out of everyone, a successful CEO-turned-disruptor is running a $1 million March Madness bracket challenge that pits his AI programmers’ picks against those belonging to one of the world’s best-known sports gamblers.
+#March 31, 2025
+How are you feeling right now—mentally, emotionally, and physically? good
+What’s been the most stressful part of school lately?
+Exams
+What are some things you do (or could do) to take care of yourself during stressful times?
+Whach funny videos
+What’s one goal you have for the rest of the school year?
+How will you stay motivated to reach it?
+To pass the grade level
+Who is someone you can talk to when you’re feeling overwhelmed?
+Why do you trust them?
+My parents.